 This is a bit of an extension to tip 4.
 We’ve all heard this saying before, but businesses still fail to explain to their prospective customer what the product can do for them e.g. the benefits.
 The best place to start with a leaflet is by explaining how your product or what you are offering will solve their problem, and then explain the features.

 ‘Call to Action’ is one of the most important parts of the leaflet but can be easily left off.
 There is no point creating a leaflet offering a product or service and then leaving off what to do next.
 Make sure all contact numbers and information is clear and visible.

 7. Distribute Them Yourself

-Now this may be time-consuming, and tedious, but if you have spent all the money and time to design a high-quality leaflet, you don’t want to be hiring a ‘cowboy’ company who often hire young people to distribute the leaflets for you.
+Now, this may be time-consuming, and tedious, but if you have spent all the money and time to design a high-quality leaflet, you don’t want to be hiring a ‘cowboy’ company who often hire young people to distribute the leaflets for you.
 There is no guarantee or system to check where these leaflets have gone.
 If you are unable to go out yourself, hire someone you can trust to deliver all the leaflets for you, as it will benefit you in the long run.
-If you are interested in a leaflet campaign and want some advice or help to design, then get in touch at email@example.com or 01206 589967 Here's an example of one we created for our clients House of Gain, take a look on our Branding and Design page to see more of our work, or to find out more about the service we offer.
+If you are interested in a leaflet campaign and want some advice or help to design, then get in touch at [email protected] or 01206 589967.